 - 6.0: The writing focuses on the topic, is logically organized, and includes substantial development of supporting ideas or examples.
 It demonstrates a mature command of language with freshness of expression.
 Sentences vary in structure.
-There are few, if any, usage, punctuation, or spelling errors. - 5.5: The writing was given a 5 by one reader and a 6 by the other reader. - 5.0: The writing focuses on the topic, is logically organized, and includes ample development of supporting ideas or examples.
+Few, if any, errors occur in conventions. - 5.5: The writing was given a 5 by one reader and a 6 by the other reader. - 5.0: The writing focuses on the topic, is logically organized, and includes ample development of supporting ideas or examples.
 It demonstrates a mature command of language.
 Sentences vary in structure.
-Usage, punctuation, and spelling are generally correct. - 4.5: The writing was given a 4 by one reader and a 5 by the other reader. - 4.0: The writing focuses on the topic, though it may contain loosely related information.
+Conventions are generally correct. - 4.5: The writing was given a 4 by one reader and a 5 by the other reader. - 4.0: The writing focuses on the topic, though it may contain loosely related information.
 An organizational pattern is apparent.
-Some of the supporting ideas contain specifics and details, but others do not.
+Support is consistently developed, but it may lack specificity.
 Word choice is adequate.
 Sentences vary in structure.
-Usage, punctuation, and spelling are generally correct. - 3.5.
-The writing was given a 3 by one reader and a 4 by the other reader. - 3.0: The writing generally focuses on the topic, though it may contain loosely related information.
+Conventions are generally correct. - 3.5: The writing was given a 3 by one reader and a 4 by the other reader. - 3.0: The writing generally focuses on the topic, though it may contain loosely related information.
 An organizational pattern is demonstrated.
 Development of the supporting ideas may be uneven.
 Word choice is adequate.
 There is some variation in sentence structure.
-Usage, punctuation, and spelling are generally correct. - 2.5: The writing was given a 2 by one reader and a 3 by the other reader. - 2.0: The writing addresses the topic, though it may lose focus by including extraneous information.
+Usage, punctuation, and spelling are generally correct. - 2.5: The writing was given a 2 by one reader and a 3 by the other reader. - 2.0: The writing addresses the topic, but it may lose focus by including extraneous information.
 An organizational pattern is demonstrated.
 Development of the supporting ideas may be nonspecific.
 Word choice may be limited.
-Frequent errors may occur in sentence construction, usage, punctuation, and spelling. - 1.5: The writing was given a 1 by one reader and a 2 by the other reader. - 1.0: The writing addresses the topic, though it may lose focus by including extrameous and loosely related ideas.
+Errors may occur in the basic conventions. - 1.5: The writing was given a 1 by one reader and a 2 by the other reader. - 1.0: The writing addresses the topic, but it may lose focus by including extraneous and loosely related ideas.
 The organizational pattern is weak.
-Ideas are often presented through lists and limited or inappropriate word choice.
+Ideas are presented through lists and limited or inappropriate word choice.
 Frequent errors may occur in sentence construction, usage, punctuation, and spelling. - U: The writing is unrelated to the assigned topic or cannot be read.